 - Paint, glitter or other items to decorate

-- In a pot, cook the corn flour, baking soda and water over medium heat.
+1. In a pot, add the corn flour, baking soda and water and mix until smooth.

-- Roll the dough out until it’s about 3-5mm thick (if it’s too thick, it is more likely to crack or warp when you bake it in the oven).
+5. Roll the dough out until it’s about 1-3mm thick (if it’s too thick, it is more likely to crack or warp when you bake it in the oven).

-- Place the forms on a baking tray that’s lined with baking paper and bake in the oven for 20 minutes at 80 degrees.
-Flip the shapes over and bake for another 10-20 minutes.
-You will know they are ready when they become bright white all over.
+8. Bake in the oven for 5-10 minutes at 80 degrees.
+Flip the shapes over and bake for another 5-10 minutes.
+You’ll know they are ready when they become bright white all over.

 Tip: it’s better to under-cook them than overcook them.
 If they are on the under-done side, you can leave them in the sun to harden for a day or two.
 Leave them in the oven too long and they’ll discolour or burn.